A Chic French Restaurant Rises Inside Dupont’s St. Gregory Hotel

 Ellington Park Bistro is open for breakfast (7 a.m. to 10 a.m.) and dinner (5 p.m. to 11 p.m.) daily.
 Reservations can be made on OpenTable.

 Manning the bar program is D.C. mixologist vet Taha Ismail (Willard, Zaytinya), whose opening cocktails pay tribute to Ellington’s classic songs.
-There’s the “Prelude to a Kiss” (gin, creme de violette, lavender, lemon, egg white); “Mood Indigo” (reposado mezcal, creme de cacao, amari); and “In a Mellow Tone” (altos reposado tequila, El Silencio mezcal, calamansi lemon, and pineapple).
+That include the “Prelude to a Kiss” (gin, creme de violette, lavender, lemon, egg white) and “In a Mellow Tone” (altos reposado tequila, El Silencio mezcal, calamansi lemon, and pineapple).
+Cocktails range from $16 to $19 and most mains run $30 and up.

-Dining here comes at a hotel price point.
-Cocktails range from $18-$19 and most mains are $30 and up.
-Ellington Park Bistro is the latest hotel restaurant in the vicinity to enter the duck fat fries game, which have a longtime home at Blue Duck Tavern and Bourbon Steak.
+Ellington Park Bistro is the latest hotel restaurant in the vicinity to enter the duck fat fries game; longtime contenders include Blue Duck Tavern and Bourbon Steak.